 Spanish inheritance and gift taxes can be paid directly to the Agencia Tributaria.
 You can do this by filling out Form 650 (in Spanish), a self-assessment inheritance tax return, on the authority’s website.
 However, not all Spanish regions offer this facility.

-For gifts made within the lifetime of the donor—so-called inter vivos—gifts, it’s Form 651 that you need instead.
+For gifts made within the lifetime of the donor—inter vivos—gifts, it’s Form 651 that you need instead.

 However, given the complex rules surrounding gift tax and inheritance tax in Spain, it may be worthwhile consulting with and retaining a family attorney to act on your behalf.
-Such a route could work especially well for people living outside Spain.
+This option could work especially well for people living outside Spain.

 Deadline and penalties for Spanish inheritance tax

 Spanish authorities will not release an estate until all Spanish inheritance tax has been paid.
 Beneficiaries have six months to pay taxes, but can claim a one-time extension of an additional six months or pay in installments.

 Spanish law allows six months from the date of death for declarations of inheritance tax.
 Taxes that remain unpaid by this deadline are subject to an additional 5% levy every three months, up to a maximum of 20%.